EndPointCorp/end-point-blog/2025/06/creating-invoice-generator-api-using-c-sharp-and-minimal-apis.md

 ```
 -
-- We will also add following packages for swagger UI, Entity Framework and EF Core provider for PostgreSQL.
+- We will also add the following packages for swagger UI, Entity Framework and EF Core provider for PostgreSQL.
 ```bash
 dotnet add package Microsoft.Extensions.ApiDescription.Server dotnet add package Swashbuckle.AspNetCore.SwaggerUi